The teaching service at Dartmouth Hitchcock Medical Center is under the close supervision of 10 board-certified otolaryngologists.

 - General Surgery Intern

-For the last six months of the academic year, the PGY-1 is on the Otolaryngology service.
-For four months, the PGY-3 is off-service on a two-month research block with elective time spent with Mohs Surgery and Plastic Surgery.
-For four months, the PGY-4 is off-service on the second two-month research block with additional time working with Endocrine Surgery, Allergy-Immunology or Sleep Medicine, and Oral Maxillofacial Surgery.
-In the Chief's absence, the DHMC PGY-4 assumes leadership of the service.
+For the last 6 months of the academic year, the PGY-1 is on the Otolaryngology service.
+For 2 months, the PGY-2 is off-service on the Allergy and Sleep Medicine rotation.
+For 4 months, the PGY-3 is off-service on a 2-month research block with elective time spent with Mohs Surgery and Plastic Surgery.
+For 2 months, the PGY-4 is off-service completing his/her research block.
+In the Chief's absence, the PGY-4 assumes leadership of the service.

 The clinic runs each day of the week from 8:00 am to 5:00 pm.
-Individual attending physicians are assigned to 2-3 clinic days per week and the physician assistant and nurse practitioner each see patients 5 days per week.
+Individual attending physicians are assigned to 2-3 clinic days per week and the physician associates and nurse practitioner each see patients 4 days per week.
 Residents will be assigned to cover specific attending clinics by the chief resident and the program director according to educational needs.
 During this assigned time, the resident will see patients scheduled into a specific attending physician's clinic and will be under the direct supervision of the attending physician during the session.
-The chief resident will run his/her own private afternoon clinic weekly under the supervision of the physician on call.
+The chief resident will run his/her own private afternoon clinic weekly under the supervision of the appropriate staff.

-The Otolaryngology service operates in two locations on the DHMC campus: (1) The Main OR and (2) The Outpatient Surgery Center (OSC).
+The Otolaryngology service operates in 2 locations on the Dartmouth Hitchcock Medical Center campus: the main OR and the Outpatient Surgery Center (OSC).
 Additional OR days are often requested and usually made available for urgent, trauma and oncology cases.
 All operative cases are staffed by and under the direct supervision of an attending physician.
 The Chief resident assigns resident coverage for OR cases.
-The senior residents also operate at the VA Medical Center in White River Junction with Dr. Ryan McCool and Dr. Louise Davies.
+The residents also operate at the VA Medical Center in White River Junction with Dr. Ryan McCool and Dr. Louise Davies.

 Every inpatient and consult patient is under the care of an attending physician and the resident team.
-The resident team is led by the Chief resident.
-In the Chief's absence the DHMC PGY-4 is responsible.
-The Chief resident is responsible for leading and organizing morning and afternoon rounds and managing the care of every patient on the service under the direct supervision of an attending physician.
+The resident team is led by the Chief Resident.
+In the Chief's absence, the PGY-4 is responsible.
+The Chief Resident is responsible for leading and organizing morning and afternoon rounds and managing the care of every patient on the service under the direct supervision of an attending physician.
 Time is set aside in each attending physician's schedule to make morning rounds on their patients with the resident team.
 Weekend rounds are conducted by the on-call resident and attending physician.

 Inpatient consultations are seen at the bedside, or if possible, the patient is transported to our clinic.
 Each consult is seen by a resident with attending physician supervision.